 Is it a cold or the flu?
 A common cold, including chest cold and head cold, can be caused by more than 200 viruses.
 Seasonal flu is caused by three types of viruses: influenza A, B, and C. Flu season usually occurs in the UK from October to April.
-The NHS provides flu jabs between late September and early November for those people most at risk from developing complications.
-At-risk patients may also be prescribed antiviral medications like zanamivir (Relenza) or oseltamivir (Tamiflu) soon after flu symptoms start.
+The NHS provides flu jabs from late September for those people most at risk from developing complications of flu.
+People at risk of these complications may be prescribed antiviral medication.

 The World Health Organisation (WHO) is calling for a rethink on the naming of new infectious diseases because of concerns that they can have a negative impact on nations, religions, trade and ethnic groups.

 Your nose is constantly running.
 You're coughing.
 But are these the symptoms of a common cold?
 Perhaps you have flu or allergy symptoms instead.

 If you understand common cold symptoms, what you may feel with a cold, you can take action, such as getting more rest and fluids early in the illness, when these measures may be most effective.
 Let's look at some common cold symptoms.

 To provide even greater transparency and choice, we are working on a number of other cookie-related enhancements.
 More information